 Pet Sitter– I don’t have a pet sitter but if I did, along with the long list of directions that I would leave for them, I would also leave a copy of the bloat chart and maybe a note that says, “Hey, my dog is a giant breed that could be at risk for this condition.
 If you notice any of these signs or symptoms please call me immediately or take him to the vet. ”

 Boarding Facility/Doggie daycare-When you visit the place for a walk through ask if everyone on their staff has basic medical knowledge about dogs.
 Do they know how to check a heart rate, respiratory rate, check mucous membranes?
 What’s their protocol in case of an emergency?
 Do they know the signs of bloat.
 If they don’t know the signs of bloat, don’t worry.
-Print of the bloat chart and give them copy.
+Print of the bloat chart and give them a copy.
 Ask them to hang it where all the staff members can see it.

 Groomer– Same as above.
-A newfie can be at the groomer a long time and for some newfies, it’s stressful.
+A Newfie can be at the groomer a long time and for some Newfies, it’s stressful.
 Stress could be a trigger of bloat.
 Make sure the groomer has a copy of the bloat chart.

 Dog Walker– A dog walker comes into your home when your away.
-They walk you dog and any caring dog walker will notice if your dog isn’t feeling well.
+They walk your dog and any caring dog walker will notice if your dog isn’t feeling well.
 Make sure you have a bloat chart easily accessible to them so that they can refer to it if need be.